-This article goes over how Teachable is currently preparing for the European Union’s General Data Protection Regulation.
+This article goes over how Teachable has prepared for the European Union’s General Data Protection Regulation.

 What’s the EU GDPR?

 The European Union’s General Data Protection Regulation (GDPR) is a new comprehensive data privacy law that strengthens the protection of personal data for European Union users.
 In this instance, personal data is any information relating to a person.
 Examples of personal data include names, emails, billing information, passwords, and IP addresses.